10 Steps To Self-Publishing Your First Book

 1. You will learn how to overcome your fears and objections about self-publishing a book.

 2. You will learn how and why self-publishing must be treated like a business.

 3. You will learn how and why building a strong business foundation will help you sell many more books.

 These ten steps will help you painlessly jump-start your new self-publishing business.
-Although most of these steps are not difficult to accomplish, I believe that they will help you quickly lay the foundation for a successful first book.
+Although most of these steps aren’t difficult to accomplish, I believe that they’ll help you quickly lay the foundation for a successful first book.

 It also allows you to quickly and easily make any changes or corrections well before sending your book to a print-on-demand printer and distributor – such as Lightning Source

 These ten steps are really just the beginning of your journey.
-Unfortunately, it is a journey too many are afraid to attempt.
-I continually hear from my readers, my friends, and my clients, that self-publishing seems to be too complicated and time consuming for a busy person to get involved with.
+Unfortunately, it’s a journey too many are afraid to attempt.
+I continually hear from my readers, my friends, and my clients, that self-publishing seems to be too complicated and time-consuming for a busy person to get involved with.

 Questions For Us To Think About And Discuss

-1. If you haven’t written your first book yet, what are your fears that are holding you back from trying to self-publish?
+1. If you haven’t written your first book yet, what are the fears that are holding you back from trying to self-publish?